galaxyproject/training-material/topics/visualisation/tutorials/jbrowse/tutorial.md

 - Wig/BigWig
 - VCF files

 and executes the "run-once data formatting tools" mentioned in its description.
 The JBrowse tool has an incredibly extensive number of options, more than anyone needs most of the time.
 We'll go through them in detail but feel free to skip the sections that don't apply to the data types you use.
-Not everyone has Blast XML results to visualise.
+Not everyone has Blast results to visualise.

+This tutorial covers version 1.16.5+ of the JBrowse tool, earlier versions will have different behaviour and tool layout.

 > ### Agenda
 >